-The Hasidic Williamsburg walking tour takes place every Sunday at 11:00 a.m EST in the summer season.
 Prior registration is highly recommended but not required for cash-paying clients.
 (Note however that if no registrations are received for a regular tour, it MAY be cancelled without notice).
-Payment by check, Paypal or credit card must be received in advance as per instructions emailed to you upon registration.
+If you choose to pay via Paypal or credit card it must be received in advance as per instructions emailed to you upon registration.

-If you’d like to have the tour on any other day, or if you’d like to order a private tour, or if you have any other questions or remarks please contact us.
+If you’d like to have the tour on any other day (other than Sunday), or if you’d like to order a private tour, or if you have any other questions or remarks please contact us.

 The public Hasidic Williamsburg walking tour entails about three hours of walking roughly 1.5 miles on flat terrain and includes a 20-minute break at one of the original Hasidic restaurants in Williamsburg featuring a smorgasbord from the menu of authentic Hungarian-Hasidic cuisine.